rodrikraus/tucelucion-frontend/README.md

 # Ecommerce Project

-This is a template for an ecommerce application.
+This is a working ecommerce application that the company "TuCelucion" currently uses.

 ## Technologies Used